Marriage Counseling Questions:

 It’s a process of growing together…

-Marriage counseling works on a number of different levels to help you and your partner create a happier relationship, and it happens in phases.
-I like to use the metaphor of gardening to help people understand the process.
+Marriage counseling works on a number of different levels to help you and your partner create a happier relationship.
+This work is much more “experiential” than it is “informational,” and it happens in phases.
+I like to use the metaphor of gardening to help people understand the process of marriage counseling.

 #1.
 Preparing the Soil